karen-nalbandian/phalcon-coding-standard/README.md

         phpcs --config-set installed_paths /path/to/phalcon-coding-standard

-   Or copy/symlink this repository's "PCGuard"-folder inside the phpcs `Standards` directory
+   Or copy/symlink this repository's "Phalcon"-folder inside the phpcs `Standards` directory

-4. Check the installed coding standards for "PCGuard"
+4. Check the installed coding standards for "Phalcon"

         phpcs -i